stringparser/parth/readme.md

   - path: the `path` given as an input
   - url: if any, the url contained within the `path` given
   - match: type `string`, part of the path that matched
-  - params: object with a map between labels and the path
-  - depth: type `number`, integer representing the `depth` of the path
   - notFound: `false` for perfect match, what is left after of the path if the match wasn't perfect
+  - params: object map from labels to the given path.
+Label keys at `_`.

 _return_
   - `null` for no matches or non-supported types